giladgray/blueprint-sass-compile/README.md

 ### `vendor.scss`
 In your root Sass file, import your overrides file _before_ importing Blueprint source files.
 Then import all packages from `src/`.

-For performance reasons, it can be nice to split your external stylesheets to a separate `vendor.scss` because these will likely change much less frequently than your application styles.

 This will produce a single `vendor.css` file that contains all the compiled Blueprint styles in one file, from all four libraries below.

+> For performance reasons, it can be nice to split your external stylesheets to a separate `vendor.scss` because these will likely change much less frequently than your application styles.

 ```scss
 // import your overrides first